ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 # IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite
 {: #postgresql-satellite}

 With IBM Cloud™ Databases (ICD) for PostgreSQL enabled by IBM Cloud Satellite, you can deploy IBM Cloud Database instances into a Satellite location.
-The IBM Cloud™ Database (ICD) service will then install an ICD Satellite service cluster in your Satellite location into which your database instances will be deployed.
+The ICD service will then install an ICD Satellite service cluster in your Satellite location into which your database instances will be deployed.
 IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite supports Satellite locations on [Amazon Web Services (AWS)](https://cloud.ibm.com/docs/satellite?topic=satellite-aws), as well as on your on-premises data centers that are attached to the IBM Cloud management location in Washington, DC.
 {: shortdesc}

 Before proceeding, you should refer to the [Satellite Usage requirements](/docs/satellite?topic=satellite-requirements).
 {: .tip}